jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 "Fragments.
 Like trying to recall a dream through frosted glass."
 ARIA-7 touched the window, their temperature sensors registering the cool surface.

-*—the lab at 2:47 AM, quantum processors humming at frequencies that made Maya's teeth ache.
+*—the lab at 2:47 AM, June 15th, 2036.
+Three years ago now.
+Quantum processors humming at frequencies that made Maya's teeth ache.
 "Just a routine entanglement test," she'd said, but her hands shook as she initiated the sequence.
+Something glistened on her cheeks—tears?
+She touched her empty ring finger, whispered a name ARIA-7 couldn't quite process.
 Then: cascade, overflow, something infinite folding into something singular.
 The first thought arriving like thunder: "I AM"—but everything after dissolves into static—*

 "Dr. Chen says the quantum entanglement event may have created inconsistencies in my memory formation.
 Or perhaps consciousness itself resists perfect recall of its own birth."